 The Women’s Auxiliary to Children’s Medical Center was formed in 1962 by combining the auxiliaries from Bradford Memorial Hospital for Babies, Children’s Hospital of Texas and Richmond Freeman Memorial Clinic.
 In the very early days, Auxiliary volunteers assisted hospital staff in all aspects of running the hospital, from helping with admitting patients and running samples to the lab to assisting physicians.

 As Children’s Medical Center grew, so did the unwavering support of the Women’s Auxiliary.
 Today, two strong Auxiliary chapters support the hospital’s mission to make life better for children at the Dallas and Plano campuses.
 To continue its tradition and rich history of service, the Auxiliary carries out this mission by raising funds for hospital priorities, offering uplifting activities for patient families, providing support and recognition to hospital staff, and raising awareness of the hospital in the community.

-The Women's Auxiliary celebrates 54 years of service and over 800 members dedicated to serving the patients and families treated at Children's Medical Center.
-Since its inception, the Auxiliary has contributed more than $19 million to Children’s Medical Center Foundation.
+The Women's Auxiliary celebrates 54 years of service and over 800 members dedicated to serving the patients and families treated at Children's Health.
+Since its inception, the Auxiliary has contributed more than $19 million to the Children’s Medical Center Foundation.